lanceewing/lanceewing.github.io/_posts/2020-09-28-using-emojis-in-a-point-and-click-adventure-part-1.markdown

 That's much nicer!

-Obviously this is only of concern on a Windows machine, but it's likely that many of the participants in the js13kgames contest are using Windows and will see the game like this, and since the participants are the voters, it is an important consideration.
+Obviously this rendering technique is only of concern on a Windows machine, but it's likely that many of the participants in the js13kgames contest are using Windows and will see the game like this, and since the participants are the voters, it is an important consideration.

 Windows isn't the only operating system that I had to cater for in choosing to use emojis.
 The topic of the next post in this series looks at some of the things I discovered about emoji fonts in relation to cross platform and browser compatibility.